 Architectural photography just barley started to become metaphorical.
 And interesting.

 From the beginning, in all types of photographic genres, large format cameras were used.

 This is a daft statement because large format cameras were all they had to use.
 Duh!

-(In World War One the Air Force used bi and tri-planes powered by propellers.
-There were no Jet engines and delta winged fighters so there were different techniques used in dog fights.)
+(In World War One the Air Force used bi and tri-planes powered by propellers because that is what they had.
+A style of fighting emerged.
+There were no Jet engines and delta winged fighters; so there were different techniques used in dog fights.)